BrettJephson/typescript-snippets/README.md

 ## Keys of a type:

+Given an object and a type of value (T), this type will include object keys only where the corresponding value is T.

 ```typescript
 type KeysOfType<T, V> = ({[P in keyof T]: T[P] extends V ?
 P : never })[keyof T];
 type KeyOfStringValue<T> = KeysOfType<T, string>;